Users

 Output

 Resource name of the user's app key.
-It must have the format of installations/*/users/*/app-key
+It must have the format of installations/*/users/*/app-key.

 Indicates whether this app key has been assigned or not.
-This field cannot be modified using a standard UpdateAppKey
+This field cannot be modified using a standard UpdateAppKey operation.
+To change the value of this field, you must call AssignAppKey.

-.Sentinel value used to indicate that the state is unknown, omitted, or is not applicable.
+STATE_UNSPECIFIED0.Sentinel value used to indicate that the state is unknown, omitted, or is not applicable.

-.
+NOT_ASSIGNED1.
+The app key is not assigned.PENDING2.
+The app key is pending activation.ACTIVE3.
 The app key is active and ready to be used.Indicates whether this app key has pending updates or not.
-This field cannot be modified using a standard UpdateAppKey
+This field cannot be modified using a standard UpdateAppKey operation.
+To change the value of this field, you must call OutdateAppKey.

 Cancel an app key